How a government shutdown could impact Americans – KION546

 There could also be massive economic implications.
 In the event of a shutdown, the Bureau of Labor Statistics says it will stop releasing data, including key figures on inflation and unemployment.
 A lack of crucial government data would make it difficult for investors and the Federal Reserve to interpret the US economy.

-The Small Business Administration would not provide new loans to any businesses, according to 2021 guidance.
+The Small Business Administration would not provide new loans to any businesses.

-And the Commodity Futures Trading Commission “will cease the vast bulk of its operations,” including market oversight, according to its 2021 guidance.
+“Each weekday the government is shut down, hundreds of small businesses would see their 7(a) and 504 loan applications fail to move forward,” a White House news release said, noting that a shutdown “would deny more than $100 million in critical financing to American small businesses every day.”

 Public health and safety

-There will be impacts to public health and safety across a variety of agencies should the government shut down.
+There would be impacts to public health and safety across a variety of agencies should the government shut down.

 While emergency public health measures, outbreak response and laboratory functions will remain in place, the US Centers for Disease Control and Prevention warns that “other public health activities will be functioning at a reduced capacity.”